A Few of Our Favorite Knives with Micarta Handles

 Carry System:Leather sheath

-The EnZo Trapper is in a similar size category with the Selkirk, but the price shoots up quite a bit.
-That has a lot to do with the Bohler N690 steel, which is a lot harder than 420HC.
+The Joker Bushcrafter is in a similar size category with the Selkirk, but the price shoots up a little bit.
+That has a lot to do with the Bohler N695 steel, which is a lot harder than 420HC.
+This results in better edge retention but worse corrosion resistance.

 When you see Micarta on a folder, it’s usually some kind of limited edition or update on an older model, which makes this a hard section to fill out.
 But when you get a good folder in Micarta it really turns into a special thing.